AviatrixSystems/Docs/HowTos/cloudformation_condition_howto.rst

           ]
       }

-where if condition T2SeriesTrue is True, CPUCredits will be set to "unlimited", otherwise it is not specified.
+where if condition T2SeriesTrue is "True", CPUCredits will be set to "unlimited", otherwise it is not specified.

 To view the entire CloudFormation script that is used to launch the Aviatrix Controller,